hadpadprajakta-netizen/Credit-card-fraud-detection/README.md

 Six configurations total, compared by PR-AUC — not accuracy or ROC-AUC, both of which look misleadingly good under 0.17% positive class rate (a model that predicts "not fraud" always scores 99.83% accuracy).

-Talking about this project in interviews

-Be ready to explain, in your own words:

-Why stratified splitting matters here
-Why you compared class-weighting vs. SMOTE rather than picking one blindly Why the final threshold isn't 0.5, and how you derived it Why the scaler is fit only on train data and reused (not refit) on test — this is tested explicitly in test_preprocess.py What you'd monitor if this were in production
-Possible extensions
-Wrap outputs/best_model.joblib in a FastAPI /predict endpoint Add SHAP values to explain individual fraud predictions Add MLflow to track all 6 runs instead of a flat CSV Add tests for models.py and evaluate.py too
+## Design decisions

+- **Stratified split**: without it, a random split can leave train/test with meaningfully different fraud rates, making evaluation misleading.
+- **Class-weighting vs. SMOTE**: both are compared rather than assuming one wins, since the better approach depends on the model and can only be answered empirically.
+- **Threshold ≠ 0.5**: the default cutoff ignores the real cost asymmetry between missed fraud and false alarms, so the threshold is tuned against the 10:1 cost ratio instead.
+- **Scaler fit only on train, reused on test**: refitting on test data would leak test-set statistics into preprocessing — a subtle but common bug, which is why it's covered explicitly in `test_preprocess.py`.